smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 5. The UE is notified about the 5G bearer via the RRC Connection Reconfiguration message.
 6. The UE then connects to the 5G network while maintaining the connectivity to the 4G network.

-The standardised NSA EPC networking architecture includes Option 3, Option 3a, and Option 3x as described here.
+The 5G NSA EPC networking architecture includes Option 3, Option 3a, and Option 3x as described here.

 ## Option-3

 In the plain option 3, all uplink/downlink data flows to and from the LTE part of the LTE/NR base station, i.e. to and from the eNB.
 The eNB then decides which part of the data it wants to forward to the 5G gNB part of the base station over the Xx interface.
 In simple terms, the 5G gNB never communicates with the 4G core network directly.

 In this option, the X2 interface traffic between eNB and gNB has control plane traffic and  user plane traffic.
 This traffic is huge.

 ![Option-3](5g-nsa-images/option-3.png)